-On average, your neighbors pay $88a month.See Your Rates
+On average, your neighbors pay $89 a month.See Your Rates

 North Carolina is the birthplace of John Coltrane, Nina Simone, President Andrew Jackson, Clay Aiken, James Taylor, Dale Earnhardt, Jr. and more.
 The Tar Heel State is home to two of the ten fastest-growing cities in the country, Raleigh, and Charlotte.
 However, the state where the Wright Brothers flew the first airplane is home to a number of homeowners insurance hazards as well.

-North Carolina’s average insurance premiums are slightly lower than the rest of the country.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of North Carolina was $1,056, not much lower than the national average of $1,132.
-There are 22 states with higher average home insurance rates than North Carolina.
+How much is home insurance in North Carolina?
+Homeowners insurance premiums in North Carolina are slightly lower than the rest of the country.
+The average cost of homeowners insurance in the state of North Carolina was $1,075.
+That's not much lower than the national average of $1,173.
+There are 25 states with higher average home insurance rates than North Carolina.

 Choosing a homeowners insurance company in North Carolina should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in North Carolina from multiple companies.

 Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of North Carolina.
 Out of the 24,282 North Carolina homeowners that used QuoteWizard to request insurance quotes last year, 1,574 had no home insurance.

 The above list shows North Carolina’s most popular home insurers according to our users.
 But popular doesn’t always mean best.

 Our study on the best homeowners insurance companies focuses on top of the line companies.
 In no particular order, these companies stand out among the rest: